gfkpth/NLP_fakenews_detector/README.md

 Used for inference on test headlines.
 Outputs mapped:
 REAL → 1
 FAKE → 0

+Using these models directly without training leads to bad results (everything predicted to be fake).

 ## Evaluation
 Performed on validation split (80/20) from training data using: